input-output-hk/marlowe-doc/docs/platform-and-architecture/large-contracts.md

 ## On-chain requirements

-The marlowe validator does not use the `Input` type from the semantics module in its redeemer type.
+The Marlowe validator does not use the `Input` type from the semantics module in its redeemer type.
 Instead, it uses a `MarloweTxInput`, which does not include the continuation contract in the merkleized case.
 Instead, the merkleized case just contains the hash.
 This is to avoid having to hash the